stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

     parent.
 IN NOTIFY  CDS     1  59   scanner.parent.
     parent.
 IN NOTIFY  CSYNC   1  59   scanner.parent.
     child.parent.
 IN NOTIFY  DNSKEY  1  5900 ctrl.multi-signer.example.

+## Rationale for Keeping DNS Message Format and Transport

+In the most common cases of using generalized notifications the recipient is expected to not be a nameserver, but rather some other type of service, like a CDS/CSYNC scanner.

+However, this will likely not always be true.
+In particular it seems likely that in cases where the parent is not a large delegation-centric zone like a TLD, but rather a smaller zone with a small number of delegations there will not be separate services for everything and the recipient of the NOTIFY(CDS) or NOTIFY(CSYNC) will be an authoritative nameserver for the parent zone.

+Another case where this seems likely is in controller-less multi-signer setups where there is no central controller.
+Instead the multi-signer algorithms will be implemented inside or near each participating signer.
+Also in these cases it seems likely that the recipient in some cases will be an authoritative nameserver.

+For this reason it seems most reasonable to stay within the the well documented and already supported message format specified in RFC 1996 and delivered over normal DNS transport, although not necessarily to port 53.

 ## Open Question For DNSKEY Notifications